A semi-discrete large-time behavior preserving scheme for the augmented Burgers equation: Introduction and main results

 Industrial applications of this kind of models, such as the aforementioned sonic-boom phenomena, need to approximate solutions for large time.
 Therefore, they need a good understanding of the behavior of the solutions in these extended regimes in order to be able to simulate them accurately.
-This issue needs to be treated carefully, as it was already shown in \cite{Pozo:2013}.
+This issue needs to be treated carefully, as it was already shown in \cite{Pozo:2015}.
 In that work, the authors proved that a numerical scheme with an acceptable accuracy in short-time intervals could completely disturb the large-time behavior of solutions due to the numerical viscosity introduced by the numerical approximation.
-In our case, \eqref{eq:modelfull} is not a hyperbolic equation and, hence, the asymptotic profile is not an N-wave, but a diffusive wave.
+It is well known that the asymptotic profile of the inviscid Burgers equation belongs to a two-parameter family of N-waves \cite{Liu:1984}, whereas these N-waves are mere intermediate metastable states of the viscous Burgers equation \cite{Kim:2001}.
+In our case, \eqref{eq:modelfull} is not a hyperbolic equation and, hence, the asymptotic profile is not an N-wave, but a diffusive wave too.
 Nevertheless, in our simulations we show that small values for $\nu$ and $c$ require a similar treatment from the numerical point of view, as if the equation was a hyperbolic conservation law.
 In fact, in those situations, the solution may develop very steep regions (in what follows we refer to these as quasi-shocks), which numerically behave almost like shocks.

-For the shake of simplicity, the asymptotical analysis done in the first sections is focused only on the case $\nu=c=\theta=1$, but the extension to any positive value of the parameters is immediate.
+Besides the nonlinear term, in this work we also analyze the influence of the operator \eqref{eq:operator} on the large-time behavior of the solutions of the augmented Burgers equation.
+For the sake of simplicity, we consider only one molecular relaxation phenomenon and homogeneous atmosphere --thus, we neglect the last two terms in \eqref{eq:sonic}.
+In that framework, note that \eqref{eq:sonic} can be expressed as in \eqref{eq:modelfull}.
+Moreover, the asymptotical analysis done in the first sections is focused on the case $\nu=c=\theta=1$, but the extension to any positive value of these parameters is immediate.
 We will omit the subindex $\theta$ whenever its value is one.
 In this case, we have that

 Thus, \eqref{eq:modelfull} can be rewritten in a more suitable manner as follows: